-- Several colleges like Alvin Community College, Texas Southmost College, Tyler Junior College, and Victoria College created branding for meta-majors that is standardized across print and media. - Amarillo Colleges use "Communities" marketing for recruiting during the Success 360 at the Civic Center where programs showcase themselves to high school students and at New Student Orientation (NSO) Badger Beginnings where students can talk to faculty in their Community.
-The college collects data about "Communities" to understand student choice and success. - Central Texas College continuously updates the "Explore Academic Programs" webpage, organized by meta-majors called "Clusters."
-The webpage contains videos, career information, potential earnings, pathway maps including stackable degrees/certificates, certificate/degree maps laid out by semester, course information, contact information, and more.
-The college overhauled NSO to include interactive "Cluster" presentations where students can connect with faculty in their field of interest. - El Paso Community College utilizes meta-major groups, called "Areas of Study," to review programs and plan student experience interventions.
+- Several colleges like Alvin Community College, Texas Southmost College, Tyler Junior College, and Victoria College created branding for meta-majors that is standardized across print and media. - Amarillo College use "Communities" marketing for recruiting during the Success 360 at the Civic Center where programs showcase themselves to high school students and at New Student Orientation (NSO) Badger Beginnings where students can talk to faculty in their Community.
+The college collects data about "Communities" to understand student choice and success.

+- Central Texas College continuously updates the "Explore Academic Programs" webpage, organized by meta-majors called "Clusters."
+The webpage contains videos, career information, potential earnings, maps for stackable degrees/certificates, certificate/degree maps laid out by semester, course information, contact information, and more. - El Paso Community College utilizes meta-major groups, called "Areas of Study," to review programs and plan student experience interventions.
 The "Areas of Study" webpage receives a considerable number of online clicks and views/website traffic. - Laredo College provides "Career Pathways" guides on the website.
 The workforce development center meets with students who are undecided and provide a skills inventory assessment to connect students to "Career Pathways." - At Lee College, all "Pathways" are clearly displayed on the college website.
 The college has developed opportunities for students to feel connected to their "Pathway" as each has its own color, lanyards, t-shirts, and a Pathways Fair to connect students and faculty to create a sense of belonging. - At Southwest Texas Junior College, creating meta-majors called "Career and Academic Pathways" (CAPS), provided more information to train Success Coaches to support students effectively by pathway.
 Additionally, the college communicates opportunities such as scholarships, jobs, career fairs, employers that align with the CAPS to expand opportunities for students. - Tarrant County College organized all programs into five meta-majors, called "Pathways."
 The program pages in the Catalog are linked to student-facing webpages and the CE catalog was updated to organize programs by Pathway.

-1B.
+Practice 1B.
 Every program is well designed to guide and prepare students to enter employment and further education in fields of economic importance to the college's service area.

-Colleges made significant progress scaling the development of programs aligned with student employment and further education goals.
-Of the colleges that reported, 90% were scaling or at scale with the use of well-designed programs (Figure 2).
+Colleges made significant progress scaling the development of programs aligned with student employment and further education goals (Figure 3).
+Of the 48 Texas Pathways colleges, 75% reported to be scaling or at scale with the use of well-designed programs, representing a growth of 27% since 2021.

-Figure 2.
-Number of colleges at each level of scale in Practice 1B.
+Figure 3.
+Proportion of colleges at each level of scale in Practice 1B in 2019, 2021, and 2023.
+N = 48